-What is a Computer Science Professor?
+What Does it Take to Be a Computer Science Professor?

 Computer Science Professor Responsibilities